SimpleFinance/unbound-ec2/README.rst

 In case of caching type server, query results will be cached by Unbound, and a TTL (default: 300 seconds) is defined to encourage well-behaved clients to cache the information themselves.

-Public addresses, IPv6, and reverse DNS lookups (PTR) are not yet supported.
+IPv6 are not yet supported.

 Unit tests
 ----------